irao12/systems_shell/README.md

 # Bugs:
 * Happens rarely but memory allocation might not work and there will be a sysmalloc error.
+* Will get a segmentation fault if only spaces are entered as a command
+* Having multiple ;'s next to each other will result in a segmentation fault

+# Limitations:
+* Must pipe before redirection in order for the shell to work.
+       ex: ls | wc > foo will work but ls < foo | wc will not work
+* Only pipe once per command

 # Files & Function Headers: